use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/examples/contracts.md

 ---
-title: Overview
+title: Smart Contracts
-slug: /examples
+slug: /examples/smart-contracts
 ---

-## Smart Contract Examples
+The ink! repository contains an <a href="https://github.com/paritytech/ink/tree/master/examples">examples folder</a>

-The ink! repository contains an <a href="https://github.com/paritytech/ink/tree/master/examples">examples folder</a> in which you find a number of examples written in ink!.
+in which you find a number of examples written in ink!.
 Some of the most interesting ones: